faelgabriel/elixircd/README.md

 - **Echo Message** (echo-message): Clients receive a copy of their sent messages. ❌
 - **Extended Join** (extended-join): Extended JOIN messages with account name and real name. ❌
 - **Extended Names** (uhnames): Adds full user hostmasks to NAMES replies. ✅
-- **Extended User Mode** (extended-uhlist): Allows clients to see additional user modes in WHO and related replies. ✅
+- **Extended User Mode** (extended-uhlist): Adds additional user modes in WHO and related replies. ✅
 - **Invite Notify** (invite-notify): Notifications when a user is invited to a channel. ❌
 - **Labeled Responses** (labeled-response): Associating responses with sent commands. ❌
 - **Message IDs** (msgid): Unique identifiers for messages. ❌